 We were fortunate that the winds of those days brought the right people in place, and we were fortunate that members were there with understanding and trust, and you turned that trust over in hopes of a better tomorrow.
 Well, that tomorrow came.
 But it did not come easy.
 The do or die mantra, the "failure is not an option" mentality, coupled with the support of the people around that Board table, gave birth to the Legacy Project, and now Naturist Legacy Park.
 But all of this comes with a clear warning: if you tamper with the model that helped us arrive, you risk it all.
 We have a formula that works, it is proven every time you drive in that Park gate.
 You can ignore the advice from those who made that gate happen, but to what end?
 Why would any one person risk it?
 Have we already forgotten 2010?

 SOURCE: This is an abridged version of the Naturist Legacy Fundraising Report for 2012 (PDF).
-This report was written by Mark B. (treasurer) and presented at the Naturist Legacy Inc. Annual General Meeting held on October 13, 2012.
-It's well worth reading this report in its entirety.
+It was written by Mark B. (treasurer) and presented at the Naturist Legacy Inc. Annual General Meeting held on October 13, 2012.
+The report is well worth reading in its entirety.